ibz0q/better-moment-card/README.md

 **Current Version:** 0.0.2

-A custom lovelace card that's highly customizable to show custom date and time, digital clocks using any datetime combination of your choosing i.e. DD/MM/YY HH:mm.
+A lovelace card that's highly customizable to show custom date/time, digital clocks using any datetime combination of your choosing i.e. DD/MM/YY HH:mm.
 Uses the day.js library.

 Inspired by the Clockwork and Simple clock cards.
-Here's an example - :
+Example:

 ![Preview](image-2.png)